Calculating Business Travel Costs: Expert Tips for Accurate Tracking

 2. Consult with a tax professional for guidance on complex international expenses

 Yes, the IRS provides standard mileage rates updated annually, with the rate for 2023 being 65.5 cents per mile for business use.
-To claim this deduction, keep a detailed log of your trips, including dates, destinations, purposes, and odometer readings.
+For 2025, the IRS standard mileage rate is 70 cents per mile, and for 2026, it is 72.5 cents per mile for personal vehicle use.
+For personal vehicle use, the IRS standard mileage rate for 2026 is 72.5 cents per mile.
+When calculating vehicle depreciation and deductions, it is essential to track your business miles accurately, as only business miles count toward these deductions.
+To claim this deduction, keep a detailed log of your trips, including dates, destinations, purposes, odometer readings, and total business miles.

 Alternatively, you can deduct actual vehicle expenses, but this requires more extensive record-keeping.
 Consider consulting with a tax professional to determine which method is most beneficial for your situation.